Nowadays, thanks to The Last Dance, Isiah Thomas may be more recognized as Michael Jordan’s longstanding rival than an NBA legend.

 Thomas and his wife Lynn Kendall met while they were students at Indiana University.
 Kendall is the daughter of a Secret Service agent and a nurse.
 The couple married in 1985.

 Thomas ended up agreeing to front $52,000 and a monthly payment of $2,765 until Marc turned 18, then he would receive a lump sum of $100,000.
 Dones filed another suit in 1992 for additional financial support for Marc’s college education.
-Marc is a writer, poet, and Executive Director of the National Innovation Service.
+Marc is a writer, poet, and the CEO of the King County Homelessness Authority.

 Isiah Thomas Basketball Career

-Isiah Lord Thomas III was born on April 30, 1961 in Chicago, Illinois as the youngest of nine children.
-The point guard was a hoops prodigy from a young age and excelled at St. Joseph High School in Westchester, Illinois ? a 90-minute commute from his home.
+Isiah Thomas was born and raised in Chicago, Illinois as the youngest of nine children.
+The point guard was a hoops prodigy from a young age and excelled at St. Joseph High School in Westchester, Illinois — a 90-minute commute from his home.

 Thomas went on to play college basketball for Bob Knight and the Indiana Hoosiers.
 In two seasons in Bloomington, he thrived and led IU to the 1981 national championship.